 Some laboratories have special requirements for ultrapure water, so NEWater installs a disinfection and sterilization unit at the end of the laboratory ultrapure water machine to prepare ultrapure water without any bacterial or microbial growth.
 Depending on the requirements, some laboratories also require deep ionization desalination, ultrafiltration, and UV photo-oxidation units as terminal treatment units, all of which we offer on a custom basis.

-NEWater laboratory reverses osmosis equipment can provide water support for numerous laboratory applications: HPLC, GC-MS, ICP-AES, ICP-MS, AAS, GF-AAS, TOC analysis, IC, electrochemistry, PCR applications and analysis, meteorological analysis; precision instrumental analysis, amino acid analysis; analytical reagent and drug configuration and dilution; liquid chromatography, gas chromatography, atomic absorption, atomic fluorescence, atomic emission, ion chromatography, plasma emission spectroscopy for experimental use, ultra-trace and trace inorganic and organic analysis, molecular biology, microbiology, PCR application and analysis, DNA sequence analysis, mammalian cell culture, cell and culture media preparation, monoclonal antibody production, electrophoresis, gel analysis.
+NEWater laboratory reverses osmosis equipment can provide water support for numerous laboratory applications: HPLC, GC-MS, ICP-AES, ICP-MS, AAS, GF-AAS, TOC analysis, IC, electrochemistry, PCR applications and analysis, meteorological analysis; precision instrumental analysis, amino acid analysis; analytical reagent and drug configuration and dilution; liquid chromatography, gas chromatography, atomic absorption, atomic fluorescence, atomic emission, ion chromatography, plasma emission spectroscopy for experimental use, ultra-trace and trace inorganic and organic analysis, molecular biology, microbiology, PCR application, and analysis, DNA sequence analysis, mammalian cell culture, cell and culture media preparation, monoclonal antibody production, electrophoresis, gel analysis.

-Advantages of NEWater Laboratory Reverse Osmosis Equipments
+Advantages of NEWater Laboratory Reverse Osmosis Equipment

 - NEWater reverse osmosis aquatic pure water quality conductivity ≤ 5 μS/cm, organic matter retention rate > 99%, when MV> 200 Daltons, ion retention rate up to 97-99%, particle and bacteria retention rate > 99%, fully meet the requirements of laboratory pure water.